informatics-isi-edu/chaise/docs/user-docs/chaise-config.md

  #### confirmDelete
  If `false`, the user will not be prompted by a modal when deleting an item
    - Type: Boolean
-   - Default value: true
+   - Default behavior: user will be prompted with a dialog to confirm they want to delete
    - Sample syntax:
      ```
      confirmDelete: false
      ```

- #### hideSearchTextFacet
- Whether the search box for attributes names and values should be hidden
-   - Type: Boolean
-   - Default value: false
-   - Sample syntax:
-     ```
-     hideSearchTextFacet: true
-     ```

  #### editRecord
  If not present or equal to `true`, the recordedit page allows for inserting records and editing records.
 The record page will have an edit button for both of these cases as well.
 If equal to `false`, a dialog appears on recordedit that disallows use of the app for both create and edit, and the create/edit button does not appear in the record app.
    - Type: Boolean
-   - Default value: N/A
+   - Default behavior: Allows for inserting and editing records through the recordedit page
    - Sample syntax:
      ```
      editRecord: false